SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_advanced_procedures/SLNetClientTest_triggering_user_defined_api.md

    ![Client Test Tool Trigger Screenshot](~/user-guide/images/UDAPIS_ClientTestToolTrigger.png)

-1. In the *API Definition* box, select the API you want to trigger.
+1. In the *Route* box, select the API you want to trigger.

    This will automatically fill in the description in the box below.